recaptime-dev/legal-policies/docs/cla/dco.md

         this project or the open source license(s) involved.

-If you agree to this for your contribution, then all that's needed is to include the line in your commit or pull request comment:
+If you agree to this for your contribution, then all that's needed is to include the line in your commit, email patch or merge request comment:

 ```
-Signed-off-by: Your Name <your@email.example.org>
+Signed-off-by: Your Name <username@host.tld>
 ```

 ...using your real name; unfortunately pseudonyms [^2] and anonymous contributions